 Risk factors may also be increased by certain medications and conditions that make it harder for your body to stay warm.

 Symptoms of hypothermia usually happen gradually.
 Over time, mental and physical abilities are lessened.
 The main symptoms of hypothermia are:

-Shivering (this increases the muscle activity in your body as your body tries to keep warm.)ConfusionClumsinessMemory lossSlurred speechDrowsinessIrritabilityHallucinationsSlowed breathingCold, pale skin
+Shivering—this increases the muscle activity in your body as your body tries to keep warmConfusionClumsinessMemory lossSlurred speechDrowsinessIrritabilityHallucinations—sensing things that are not realSlowed breathingCold, pale skin

-In hypothermia, the heartbeat slows to dangerous left.
+In hypothermia, the heartbeat slows.
 If left untreated, the heart will stop beating.

 Copyright © Nucleus Medical Media, Inc.